apogeejs/apogeejs-admin/README.md

-#Hax
+#Apogee

-Hax is a spreadsheet-inspired programmatic data editor.
-For more information go to http://www.haxapp.com.
+Apogee is a spreadsheet-inspired programming environmant.
+For more information go to http://www.apogeejs.com.